steeleye/recruitment-ext/platform/README.md

 Please do not share your solution or make it open source.
 We would like other candidates to think and try for themselves rather than copying your code and replacing variable names.

 Many thanks for taking your time to complete the test.
+Wish you all the best.